PurrPod/purrpod.github.io/docs/en/config/index.md

 - **Skill Installation**： Drag the skill folder containing `SKILL.md` into the `data/skill/` directory, and it will take effect after restart.

 - **Native Plugin Installation**： Place your Python plugin package directory under `src/plugins/plugin_collection/`, and the system will automatically scan and parse YAML to register tools.

+- **External Harness Engineering Integration**：Refer to the corresponding README.md for operation.

 ## 2. Sensor Configuration